 Making this data available to and readable by farmers is also essential.
 Here, young people can become very good allies, as they tend to be more technologically savvy and used to working with large volumes of information.
 “Not only are they more skilled to integrate agricultural data into decision-making, but they can also help older farmers adopt and trust intelligent irrigation systems,” Jat concluded.

 Incentives against subsidies

 With increasing water shortages worldwide, making the most out of every drop becomes an urgent priority.
-But in countries where drip irrigation systems are highly subsidized, farmers may struggle to see this urgency.
+But in countries where irrigation systems are highly subsidized, farmers may struggle to see this urgency.
 India, for instance, subsidizes the cost of energy to pump water for farming, thus encouraging smallholders to extract more than they need.

 How do we incentivize farmers in these countries to embrace water-efficient technologies?

 According to Jat, using the “scientific card” can work with smallholders who, after having farmed for decades, may not change their minds automatically.
 “These people may be reluctant to accept incentives for water-efficient mechanisms at first, but they will surely be interested in more scientific approaches,” Jat explained, stressing that “the emphasis must be on the science, not on the technology.”

 Designing profitable business models can also incentivize producers to embrace more efficient mechanisms.
 Farmers who have enjoyed irrigation subsidies for decades may not see any profit in trying out new technologies — but what if they are given the chance to become champions or ambassadors of these agricultural innovations?
 “That brings in a whole new perspective,” Jat said.